bitabs/multiverse-mars-rover/README.md

 ## Questions

 - Can robots encounter obstacles? i.e. other robots?
+I'm assuming we don't as part of this challenge
 - What happens if a robot receives a command that is not supported?
 - What happens if a robot hasn't landed? (i.e. initial coordinates of robot is not valid)
 - What happens if the robot is a complete **bimbo**? (i.e the orientation isn't valid)